OrangeFoxi/BlockCollisionBETA1.0/README.md

 # BlockCollisionBETA1.0
-A emulator for blockcollision using the law of conservation of energy
+A emulator for blockcollision using the law of "conservation of energy"

 At "Blue Speed" you habe to be careful: